 Phytoremediation can be an economically attractive solution for land remediation, but it comes with significant time horizons and specific risks that must be carefully managed.

-Transitioning land into a remediation state involves a total loss of commercial crop yield for the duration of the project.
-This represents a "yield dip" of 100%—a significant opportunity cost.
-To mitigate this, landowners should integrate buffer-zone income streams, such as pollinator habitat lease programs or solar installations, which provide $300–$800 per acre ($741–$1,977/ha) annually without interfering with the root-zone cleanup objectives.
+Transition Period Risks: Transitioning land into a remediation state results in a 100% loss of traditional commercial crop yield for the project duration.
+This significant opportunity cost can be mitigated by integrating buffer-zone income streams, such as pollinator habitat leases or solar installations, which provide $313–$834 per acre ($773–$2,061/ha) annually without disrupting the root-zone cleanup objectives.

 Sources behind this view